chocolatey/choco-wiki/FeaturesAgentService.md

 Once you've removed this, you'll need to restart the Agent Service to get it regenerated.

+### Can we use an account for the service that is not a local administrator?
+Unfortunately no. The user account for the service must be a member of local administrators due to the privileges needed for this service.
+Typically the installation scripts will ensure the user becomes an administrator if they are not.

 ___
 ## Common Errors and Resolutions
 ### I have issues regarding Central Management